-Anthea Roberts is a specialist in public international law, investment treaty law and arbitration, and comparative international law.
-Prior to joining the ANU, Anthea was an Associate Professor at the London School of Economics, a Visiting Professor at Columbia Law School and Harvard Law School.
-She is also currently a Visiting Professor on the Masters of International Dispute Settlement at the Graduate Institute/University of Geneva.
-In 2017-18, Anthea is serving as one of the two inaugural Legal Fellows for the Australian Department of Foreign Affairs and Trade as part of their new Diplomatic Academy.
+Anthea Roberts is a Professor at the School of Regulation and Global Governance who specialises in public international law, international economic law, comparative international law and geoeconomics.
+Prior to joining the ANU, Anthea was an Associate Professor at the London School of Economics and a Visiting Professor at Columbia Law School and Harvard Law School.
+She is also a Visiting Professor on the Masters of International Dispute Settlement at the Graduate Institute/University of Geneva.

 Anthea has a BA/LLB from the ANU, where she was a National Undergraduate Scholarship holder and graduated with First Class Honours and a University Medal in Law.
 She also has an LLM from NYU, where she was a Fulbright Scholar, a Hauser Scholar and won the Jerome Lipper Award for the best student to graduate in International Legal Studies.
 She also received an interdisciplinary PhD in regulation and global governance from the ANU.

-Anthea is currently serving as counsel for Australia in an investment treaty claim (APR v Australia) and as an arbitrator and sole arbitrator in international commercial arbitrations.
-She has served as a testifying and consulting legal expert in international law cases, including those before national courts and international tribunals, on issues such as the interpretation of Chinese investment treaties and the availability of sovereign immunity.
+Anthea has served as counsel and an expert in investment treaty arbitrations and as an arbitrator and sole arbitrator in international commercial arbitrations.
+She has served as a testifying and consulting legal expert in international law cases, including those before national courts and international tribunals.
+In 2017-18, Anthea served as one of the two inaugural Legal Fellows for the Australian Department of Foreign Affairs and Trade as part of their new Diplomatic Academy.
 From 2003 to 2008, Anthea was a lawyer in the International Dispute Resolution Group at Debevoise & Plimpton LLP in New York and London.
 Prior to that, she served as an Associate to Chief Justice Murray Gleeson at the High Court of Australia and as a Summer Clerk for the Hon.
 Judge Simma at the International Court of Justice.
 Anthea has been admitted as an Attorney in New York (State and Federal Southern and Eastern Districts, 2004), a Lawyer in Australia (ACT and High Court of Australia, 2001) (non-practising), and a Solicitor in England and Wales (2007) (non-practising).